Exhibitions

 The Polygon Gallery, Vancouver, Canada (March 2021 - May 2021)

-Food’s complexity of form and meaning — and the fact that it’s often at hand — has made it a much-photographed subject throughout the history of photography.
-This exhibition explores how food is represented and its significance through three themes.
-Still Life, one of the most popular genres in painting, is taken as the starting point.
+Food’s complexity of form and meaning, and the fact that it’s often at hand, has made it a much-photographed subject.
+This exhibition explored how food is represented and its significance through three themes.
+Still Life, one of the most popular genres in painting was the starting point.
 The photographs show how artists have been inspired by the genre and how it has changed from the 19th Century to today.
-Around the Table looks at rituals and the shaping of cultural identity that takes place around food.
-Finally, Playing with your Food demonstrates what happens when humour, fun and irony are combined.
-In addition to the photographs there are a number of cookbooks on display.
+Around the Table considered rituals and the shaping of cultural identity that takes place around food.
+Finally, Playing with your Food demonstrated what happens when humour, fun and irony are combined.
+In addition there were a number of cookbooks on display.

 Home Truths: Photography and Motherhood